 Television – Some History for the Grandchildren

 We watched the horrors of the Vietnam War one minute; and cartoons, comedy, or The Wizard of Oz the next minute.
 The TV was always turned on.
-Home computers did not exist or hand-held calulaters, for that matter.
+Home computers did not exist or hand-held calculaters, for that matter.

 Family – Memories from when I was a Grandchild

 My first birthday was on Easter.
 We used to have a picture of me celebrating at Mom’s parents’ house.
-We searched for Easter eggs there
+We searched for Easter eggs there.

 4th of July

 Independence Day was always a big day at Mom’s parents’ house.
 Her Mom and Dad grew a lot of their own food.
 So there was plenty to go around.
 Plus everyone brought something to contribute.
-Papa didn’t like fireworks, so there was no loud noises there.
+Papa didn’t like fireworks, so there were no loud noises there.
 But when we got home, everybody was ready for fireworks.
 Great food, great family time, and great fireworks!